damisparks/damisparks.com/content/index.md

 When I'm not coding, I indulge in music.
 I play the drum 🥁 and guitar 🎸, fueling my creativity and inspiring my development journey.
 I also enjoy playing tennis and dancing, seeking inspiration from the world around me.

-If you like my work or you're looking for a skilled [Vue.js](https://vuejs.org) developer to work on your project, He is available for freelance projects, mentorship opportunities, and technical writing engagements.
+Suppose you like my work or you're looking for a [Vue.js](https://vuejs.org) developer to work on your project.
+In that case, He is available for freelance projects, mentorship opportunities, and technical writing engagements.
 Let's work together to bring your project to life and make a lasting impact.

-Find him on his socials
+Find him on his socials.